asheek21/mentor-hub/readme.md

 # MentorHub (WIP)

-**SkillBridge** is a mentorship platform built with Laravel 12 where mentors and mentees can connect, book sessions, and collaborate effectively.
+**MentorHub** is a mentorship platform built with Laravel 12 where mentors and mentees can connect, book sessions, and collaborate effectively.
 This project is currently in **active development**.

 🌐 **Live Demo**: [https://mentor-hub-main-c5ddur.laravel.cloud](https://mentor-hub-main-c5ddur.laravel.cloud)